 If the case is not overturned, it may be possible to expunge the finding at some point in the future.
 This means it would be removed from the record, allowing you to be free from the burden, knowing the case is no longer viewable.

-On Your Side Every Step Of The Way
+On Your Side Every Step of The Way

-For more information on how we handle DCFS cases and your options for seeking a resolution to the case, call our office at 630-326-5697.
+For more information on how we handle DCFS cases and your options for seeking a resolution to the case, call our office today.
 You can also contact us through our online form.
 We provide a free case evaluation so that you can learn more about us and we can learn about you, your desires and your goals.